 ~from the United States Catholic Catechism for Adult

 A couple interested in celebrating the Sacrament of Marriage at St. Bernard should contact Father a minimum of six months before the anticipated wedding date.
+Couples will also be asked to participate in Marriage Preparation thorough FOCCUS Couple to couple meetings.
+Couple to couple meetings provide those preparing for matrimony with the tools to be able to succeed in their new endeavors as a married couple.

 WHY MARRIAGE MATTERS